Tailoring quantum error correction to spin qubits: Error correction beyond Kitaev's surface code

 As discussed previously, a linearized threshold surface could, through simple formulas, yield valuable insight about the device-specific threshold and the optimal measurement time for mid-circuit measurements.
 Here we focus on the corner points of the linearized threshold surface obtained by fitting a plane to the simulated data.
 The characterization of the surface with only three numbers aids simple estimates for present and future experiments determining optimal readout parameters for error correction as well as estimating the device-specific error threshold and qubit overhead for different spin qubit architectures from high- to low connectivity.

 Our results are summarized in Tab.~\ref{tab:thresholds}.
 The three threshold parameters allow us to quantify some trends for spin-qubit devices expected from the QEC literature.
-E.g., error thresholds rapidly decrease by reducing the connectivity, the limiting case being linear qubit chains (connectivity$=2$) that are shown to have thresholds $\pth=10^{-5}$-$10^{-4}$ for multiple linear QEC codes~\cite{jones2018logical}.
+E.g., error thresholds rapidly decrease by reducing the connectivity, the limiting case being linear qubit chains (connectivity $=2$) that are shown to have thresholds $\pth=10^{-5}$-$10^{-4}$ for multiple linear QEC codes~\cite{jones2018logical}.
 Further, we see that gate thresholds are up to an order of magnitude smaller than the other two threshold parameters in agreement with the results on the surface code where thresholds for circuit-level noise are significantly lower than that of simplified noise models.

+An example how our results may be utilized is by considering a hypothetical scenario, when good single- and two-qubit gates are available ($p_G \sim 0.1\%$), but the readout is very limited, e.g., during the minimum integration time of the ancilla readout, idling errors on data qubits reach up to a few percent probability.
+This would exclude the surface code and many more from our comparison in Tab.~\ref{tab:thresholds} but the XZZX code, featuring high idling threshold parameter, can still be utilized.
+Having identified the qubit layout to be built, the integration time can be set according to Eq.~\eqref{eq:tauQECoptimal} in order to reach the best error correcting performance.

+The QEC codes studied are all defined in a two-dimensional qubit layout with local two-qubit connections.
+This implies that the number of data qubits $n$ scales with the square of the code distance, i.e., $n = \nu_q d^2$ \cite{bravyi2010tradeoffs}.
+The total number of qubits required including both data and ancilla qubits $N_\text{tot} = (\nu_q+\nu_a)d^2$ can also be accessed from Tab.~\ref{tab:thresholds}.
+The lowest qubit overhead corresponds to the closest relatives of the rotated surface code coming at $N_\text{tot} = 3d^2$.
+Exploiting the double ancillas required by the spin-blockade readout, the XYZ$^2$ code uses only $4d^2$ qubits to measure six-body stabilizer operators as opposed to $6d^2$ of the Floquet codes.

-Finally we make some quantitative comparisons to values found in the literature for the different QEC codes. disregarding the finite idling bias, for the rotated surface code we get $p_\text{ic} = 0.65\%$ and $p_\text{ph} = 3.1\%$ which are in line with the expectations \cite{raussendorf2007topological,tuckett2020fault}.
+Finally we make some quantitative comparisons to values found in the literature for the different QEC codes. disregarding the finite idling bias, for the rotated surface code in the presence of isotropic circuit level noise we get $p_\text{ic} = 0.65\%$ and for the phenomenological noise model $p_\text{ph} = 3.1\%$ is obtained, which are in line with the expectations \cite{raussendorf2007topological,tuckett2020fault}.
 For the XZZX code we obtain $p_\text{ic} = 0.35\%$ and $p_\text{ph} = 6.9\%$, where the latter is in good agreement with Ref.~\cite{ataides2021xzzx}.
 Some deviations are to be expected for these threshold values due to the differences in the stabilizer measurement protocol, e.g., the use of pair-wise ancilla readout and the additional SWAP gates.